olivialrp/olivialrp/README.md

  Hi.
 I’m Olivia, a software developer from Brazil.
 My major knowledge is on Python and Typescript.

  Everything about technology has my focused interest, and, more specifically, software development.
-I am a full stack developer with a focus on back-end development.
+I am a full stack developer with focus on back-end.

 <!---
 olivialrp/olivialrp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.